Testing and Fixing your Feed

 Then we can watch how the feed populates, and improve it each time we see something sneak in that we don't want there.

-Eliminating Unwanted Skeets
+Eliminating Unwanted Posts

 Ok, but back on Bluesky, it's still in the feed.
 What can we do about it?
+We have a few options.

-We can either wait -- as the feed populates with more skeets, this will get pushed down and eventually ignored.
 Or we can take the nuclear option and clear the whole feed and start it populating again (using the Clear Feed History button in the settings for our feed) which may make sense if sensitive content has crept in.

 Keep an eye on your feed for the first couple of days, and refine it until it's perfect!

-Skeets missing on Bluesky
+Posts missing on Bluesky